Originally posted by iupgroundhog

 Originally posted by Fightingscot82 View PostBloomberg article about many different private colleges & universities in Pennsylvania with a short mention of PASSHE (and Kutztown).

-https://www.bloomberg.com/news/artic...nomic-reality?The trouble stems from simple demographics.U.S. high-school graduates are expected to dip nationally.
+https://www.bloomberg.com/news/artic...nomic-reality?The trouble stems from simple demographics.Who can have seen this coming, except anyone with access to state birth rates?U.S. high-school graduates are expected to dip nationally.
 In Pennsylvania, it's already happening

 - 1 like